jorgepezzuol/fixably-assignment-api/README.md

 - Logging
 - More test cases when values are empty or invalid
-- Possibly use generators to improve performance when fetching orders for example
+- Possibly use generators or multi curl to improve performance when fetching orders for example